-In accordance with the accounting principle, the intangible assets have to be tested annually for impairment during the development period, prior to the start of its amortization.
-The Genio system is currently the unique product line developed by the Company and the Company determined that it has only one cash generating unit for which a value in use analysis has been performed.
-The discount rate and a long-term growth rate applied over the expected term that the asset will generate economic benefits, used are respectively 13% and 7.5%.
-The discount has been determined by reference to the analyst reports covering the Company which are publicly available.
+In accordance with the accounting principle, the intangible assets are tested annually for impairment during the development period, prior to the start of its amortization.
+The Genio® system is currently the unique product line developed by the Company and the Company determined that it has only one cash generating unit for which a value in use analysis has been performed.
+The discount rate and long-term growth rate applied over the expected term that the asset will generate economic benefits are 11.0 % and 3.5 %, respectively.
+The discount has been determined by reference to the analyst reports covering the Company which are available.

-Based on the current operating budget as approved by the Board of Directors, the Company's management prepared cash flow forecasts, which covers a six-year period and an appropriate extrapolation of cash flows beyond this 2026.
-A sensitivity analysis has been performed concluding that reasonable change in the WACC and/or the long-term growth rate would not lead to an impairment.
+Based on the current operating budget as approved by the Board of Directors, the Company's management prepared cash flow forecasts, which covers a seven-year period and an appropriate extrapolation of cash flows beyond 2028.
+A sensitivity analysis has been performed concluding that a reasonable change in the WACC and/or the long-term growth rate would not lead to an impairment.

-9. Right-of-use assets and lease liabilities
+9. Right of use assets and lease liabilities

 The Company has lease contracts for buildings and vehicles used in its operations.
 Leases of building generally have lease terms between four and nine years, while motor vehicles generally have lease terms of five years.
 The Company's obligations under its leases are secured by the lessor's title to the leased assets.

-9. Right-of-use assets and lease liabilities (continued)

 Generally, the Company is restricted from assigning and subleasing the leased assets and some contracts require the Company to maintain certain financial ratios.
 The Company also has certain leases of office equipment with low value.
 The Company applies the "short-term lease" and "lease of low-value assets" recognition exemptions for these leases.
+We refer to note 35 for the impact on income statement for these "short-term leases" and "leases of low-value assets".